Heraclius Djabadary

-Djabadary was largely unknown in his homeland during his lifetime and was first discovered by Georgian audiences, then behind the Iron Curtain, in the 1940s.
-His music is noted for its fusion of Georgian folk themes with Western classical traditions.
+Djabadary was largely unknown in his homeland during his lifetime and was first discovered by Georgian audiences in the 1940s.
+His music is noted for its fusion of Western classical traditions with folk themes from Georgia, along with the eclectic sounds of the surrounding Caucasus region.

 Early life and education

 Djabadary was born on 17 October 1891 in Tiflis, the capital city of Georgia, then part of the Russian Empire.
 In 1905 he entered the Royal Conservatory of Brussels, where he studied under Arthur De Greef and François-Auguste Gevaert.

-In 1909 he went to Vienna to study composition under the direction of Richard Heuberger and piano under Juliusz Wolfson.
+In 1909 he went to Vienna to study composition under the direction of Richard Heuberger and piano under Juliusz Wolfsohn.
 In 1913, he made his debut in Vienna as a concert pianist with the Tonkünstler Orchestra under the baton of Oskar Nedbal, performing the "Georgian Rhapsody" that Djabadary had composed, which was well received.

 Later in 1913, he returned to Georgia and tried to make a musical career for himself there.
 However, after the Tsarist authorities decided to draft him into the Imperial Russian Army, which he despised, Djabadary had to leave the country again in 1915.
 After some time in France, Austria, and Switzerland, he settled in Paris in 1923, where gave a number of concerts, but after 1930 completely left the concert activity.

+In 1936, under the pseudonym Amiran d'Alsany, Djabadary was part of ASCAP and SACEM.